A cake moist, buttery and filled with plums that is very easy to make, and you can have ready in under 20 minutes. Easy baking spring recipe.

 This is an easy plum cake to make.
 It's very straightforward.

-First off: prepare the mold you will be baking the plum cake in.
+First off: prepare a 20 cm round cake pan.
 I line the mold with parchment paper.
 This was it will be a lot easier to unmold your cake.
-You can also butter and flour your mold if that's your preference.
+You can also butter and sugar your mold if that's your preference.
 If you have a springform cake mold, this is the way to go!

-Secondly, halve the plums and remove the pits.
+Secondly, halve the plums and remove the pits (you can also slice them as shown in the photos).
 Cream the sugar and the butter together using a whisk (or electric mixer if you have one) until the mixture has changed to a lighter color.

 Add the eggs one at a time and mix until combined.
 Don't worry if when you add the eggs it looks like the batter breaks apart, just keep whisking and it will come together just fine.
 Add the dry ingredients (salt, flour and baking powder) in two times and mix until well combined.
 Then you should transfer the batter onto your mold and spread it evenly using an off-set spatula (if you have one) or the back of a spoon.